BICCN/BCDC-Metadata/Templates/project_collection/web_ui_instructions.md

 ## Requesting changes
 The mechanism for making changes to a project or data collection is the same for both cases.
-Note that if you navigate away from the page you are editing, then your changes **will not be saved**.
-Please make sure to hit the `Submit` button at the bottom of the page before navigating to the next one in order to
+Note that if you navigate away from the page you are editing before hitting the `Submit` button, then your changes **will not be saved**.
+Therefore, please make sure to hit the `Submit` button at the bottom of the page before navigating to the next one.

-## Adding additional properties
+### Adding additional properties
-You can add additional properties to your project or data collection by selecting the
+You can add additional properties to your project or data collection by choosing a property from the `Add additional properties` drop-down menu that is below the navigation menu.
+Then, select the `value ...` button to the right of the `Add additional properties` menu.
+You can then either choose an option from another drop-down menu or type in a value, depending on the property that you chose.
+Once you are down choosing a value, select the `Add this property` button to add that value to the requested changes list (Note that this request is not finalized until you select the `Submit` button at the bottom of the page).

+### Modifying existing properties
+You can modify any existing properties in the `Modify existing properties` section, which is below the `Add additional properties` section.
+To do this, edit the text fields or select different options from the drop-down menus.
+Remember that change requests will not be finalized until you select the `Submit` button and that the requests will be lost if you navigate away from the current project or data collection that you are modifying.

+### Deleting existing properties
+You can also delete existing properties in the `Modify existing properties` section by checking boxes in the `Delete` column to the right of the properties that you want to delete.
+Again, deletion requests will not be finalized until you select the `Submit` button, and the requests will be lost if you navigate away from the current project or data collection that you are modifying.

+### Adding comments
+You can add comments about your change requests in the `Additional comments` section, which is below the `Modify existing properties` section.
+Use this section to make any comments about the data collection or project that you would like the data curators to know about.
+Comments will not be finalized until you hit the `Submit` button, and they will be lost if you navigate away from the data collection that you are modifying before doing this.

+### Submitting requests
+Once you are done modifying your project or data collection, hit the `Submit` button to send your requests to the database.
+You will be taken to a page that displays a table with the change requests that you have submitted so far.
+There is a `Search` bar where you can search for changes that you have requested so far.
+At the bottom of the page, you can select various options to export and download the table that is currently displayed in your preferred format.
+Once you are done using this page, you can select the `Submit more suggestions` button to return to the starting page, or press your browser's back button to return to the previous page.